cycentum/autostereogram-canvas/README.md

 # autostereogram-canvas

-A softrware for drawing a autostereogram.
+A softrware for drawing an autostereogram.

 I developed this software ages ago (on my Windows Me, back in my highschool days).
 Recently I accidentally found the old source codes and the compiled binary and ,surprizingly, it still works on Windows 10!
 So I decided to make them public.